hiping-tech/flink/docs/content/docs/dev/datastream/overview.md

 - `fromParallelCollection(SplittableIterator, Class)` - Creates a data stream from an iterator, in parallel.
 The class specifies the data type of the elements returned by the iterator.

-- `generateSequence(from, to)` - Generates the sequence of numbers in the given interval, in parallel.
+- `fromSequence(from, to)` - Generates the sequence of numbers in the given interval, in parallel.

 Custom: